Arka2009/Arka2009.github.io/_posts/2020-11-13-CloudComputing.md

 categories: Self Study Notes
 usemathjax: true
 ---
-1. Obtain an understanding of the architecture and operations of planet-scale cluster managers and orchestrators.
+1. Develop an appreciation (architecture and operations) of planet-scale cluster managers and orchestrators.
 In general read [wsc3e] to get an overview of the architecture and operations of large-scale cloud computing systems.
     1. Based on loc and language used (C++) [Mesos][mesos], should have minimum learning curve for me to understand.
-Start with the paper "[Mesos: A Platform for Fine-Grained Resource Sharing in the Data Center][mesos-paper]"
+Start with the paper [Mesos NSDI-2011 paper][mesos-paper].
     2. [Kubernetes][kubernetes] is a more widely used cluster manager (or more narrowly container orchestration system) than [Mesos][mesos], implemented in Go and backed by Google.
 Read the [Borg][borg-paper] paper to understand some of the key architectural details.
-    3. [KubeEdge][Kubedge] a very container orchestration platform to handle edge computing use cases.
+    3. [KubeEdge][Kubedge] is a new container orchestration platform to handle edge computing use cases.

 2. Understanding the workload distributions.
 Some of the papers [tail at scale][tailAtScale] and [sources of tail latency][tailSources] are a must read.